storj-archived/storj-bounty-program/bounty-details.rst

     First 20 people to tweet at us with their Storj stickers on their labtops will get 5 STORJ tokens!

-.. _How to submit requests to for nontechnical bounties:
+.. _How to Submit Requests for Nontechnical Bounties:

-How to submit requests to for nontechnical bounties
+How to Submit Requests for Nontechnical Bounties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In general, please include: